Bronwen Dickey: Education

 Bronwen Dickey obtained an MFA in Non-fiction Writing from Columbia University in 2009.

 Authorship

 Dickey is a contributing editor at The Oxford American and the author of Pit Bull: The Battle over an American Icon.
 Her book attempted to show that negative views about the breed have often been shaped by misunderstandings of pit bulls and their history.
-This led to her unwittingly becoming a "heroine" for the pro-pit bull community and the target of threats and harassment from those who see her as an "apologist" for a so-called "vicious animal."
+This led to her unwittingly becoming a "heroine" for the pro-pit bull community and the target of threats and harassment from those who see her as an "apologist" for what they regard as a "vicious animal."

 She was a finalist for the 2017 National Magazine Award in feature writing and won a Lowell Thomas Award in the category "Magazine Article on U.S./Canada Travel".

 Academia

-Dickey's a Visiting Lecturer on Journalism and Public Policy in Duke University.
+Dickey is a Visiting Lecturer on Journalism and Public Policy in Duke University.

 Personal life

 She lives in North Carolina.
-She's the youngest child of the late poet and novelist James Dickey.
+She is the youngest child of the late poet and novelist James Dickey.